 The acquisition of agricultural land is made for the purpose of farming.
 The more profitable the farming operation, the more valuable the land will be.

 The sole function of agricultural land is to be used for agricultural purposes.
 However, it is possible to apply to the municipality for permission to convert an existing construction, to a building linked to agricultural needs, like a farmhouse or storage.
 If there are no possibilities on the farmland to build anything, then the value will suffer.
 It is therefore essential to find out about the potential use of agricultural land when setting the selling price.
 You can find this information in the allocation plan and cadastral plan provided by your commune.

 The average market price is calculated on the basis of third party sales prices in the same region over the last 5 years.
 This average price is defined each year by the rural economy department.
 You can then use this average price to calculate your selling price, also known as the "legal price" when it respects the maximum price allowed in your region for agricultural land.
 This legal price is by definition 1.05 times higher than the average market price".

-Using the market price is quick and easy to make an appraisal of your agricultural land, but it does not take into account all the particularities of your land.
+Using the market price is a quick and easy way to make an appraisal of your agricultural land, but it does not take into account all the particularities of your land.
 To adjust the price of your land, you can compare it to similar properties currently for sale in your area.
 For example, if the nature of your land requires tilling the soil in order to farm it, it will be much less valuable than lands that are ready to farm.

 It is important to note that when adjusting your sale price, it must never exceed the maximum authorized price (set by the LDFR) by more than 5%.